 High School Readiness students have a more flexible afternoon schedule.
 One day they may be involved with activities at Carroll while another day may have them traveling into Boston for an event or to visit a museum.

-Summer@Carroll utilizes Cochituate State Park in Natick for swimming.
-Every week, children in the Elementary/Middle School programs (Grades 3-7) go with their camp groups to Cochituate State Park.
+Summer@Carroll utilizes Walden Pond in Concord for swimming.
+Every week, children in the Elementary/Middle School programs (Grades 3-7) go swimming with their camp groups.
 We employ certified lifeguards to supervise all our swimmers each day.
 All Summer@Carroll camp staff are certified in first aid.

 Summer@Carroll serves students entering Grades 1-7 who have a primary diagnosis of a language-based learning difficulty, such as dyslexia.
-Our approach to reading remediation is cognitive in nature so students must fall within the average range of intellectual ability and be motivated to learn.
-The High School Readiness program addresses the academic needs of students entering Grades 8-9, including research and organizational skills required in writing.
-Summer@Carroll is not designed to meet the needs of children with primary emotional or behavioral difficulties.
+The High School Readiness program addresses the academic needs of students entering Grades 8-9, including organizational and study skills.
+Get more information about Summer Admissions here.

 Summer@Carroll is a full-day program.
 We feel that the combination of the academics and camp activities along with a conscious effort to develop social skills and self-confidence creates unique programs that are both academically and socially beneficial.
 During the afternoon activities, children form friendships with other campers that contribute to a positive social environment.

 Carroll School hosts many Information Sessions throughout the year.
 At these sessions, parents learn about our academic-year and summer programs, meet our academic leadership, and tour the school.
 Info Session Dates can be found here.